 - 100% tie off policy when working at heights greater than six feet.
-Use double lanyard and full body harness. - Use JLG in lieu of climbing on boom lattice work, if available. - Use ladder to access top of crane cab and maintain tie off with static line. - Use ladder to access truck beds. - Worker awareness stressed at morning Safety Meetings. - Use caution when positioning body to pull wenches oralign pins. - Use pry bar or extension to keep fingers and hands out of pinch points. - Wear substantial work gloves.
+Use double lanyard and full body harness. - Use JLG in lieu of climbing on boom lattice work, if available. - Use ladder to access top of crane cab and maintain tie off with static line. - Use ladder to access truck beds. - Worker awareness stressed at morning Safety Meetings. - Use caution when positioning body to pull wenches or align pins. - Use pry bar or extension to keep fingers and hands out of pinch points. - Wear substantial work gloves. - Operator is responsible to barricade swing radius of crane. - Assembly/Disassembly Director to check all rigging and lift weights/balances prior to assembly of boom or jib sections. - Inspect all rigging daily, nylon straps, ropes, shackles and chain hook assembly. - Use tag line to control pieces. - Keep all persons from underneath load line or in recoil range while stringing load line. - All equipment movement, truck deliveries of rock, crane pieces or cab movement are to be escorted in and out of assembly area. - Ensure truck driver is wearing proper PPE when out of his truck. - Ensure load is stable prior to allowing binders to be released. - Assembly/Disassembly Director is the designated competent person for erection requirements and stringing.
+The Assembly/Disassembly Director is in charge of the operation. - Competent person to check for all lift charts, fire extinguisher, boom angle indicator, overload indicator, load line inspection, brakes, lights, etc. Ensure annual inspection and acceptance inspections are complete.

-- Operator is responsible to barricade swing radius of crane. - Assembly/Disassembly Director to check all rigging and lift weights/balances prior to assembly of boom or jib - Inspect all rigging daily, nylon straps; ropes, shackles and chain hook assembly. - Use tag line to control pieces. - Keep all persons from underneath load line or in recoil range while stringing load line. - All equipment movement, truck deliveries of rock, crane pieces or cab movement are to be escorted in and out of assembly area. - Ensure truck driver is wearing proper PPE when out of his truck. - Ensure load is stable prior to allowing binders to be released. - Assembly/Disassembly Director is the designated competent person for erection requirements and stringing.
-The Assembly/Disassembly Director is in charge of the operation. - Competent person to check for all lift charts, fire extinguisher, boom angle indicator, overload indicator, load line inspection, brakes, lights, etc. Ensure annual inspection and acceptance inspections are complete. - Keep all unnecessary personnel out of the assembly area. - No one is to be underneath a suspended load. - Operator to barricade swing radius of crane. - Repeatedly sound horn if load becomes unstable. - No manual lifting over 50 pounds per person. - Warm up muscles before driving drift pins. - Perform morning Stretch Don't Strain routine. - Keep stair treads and work boots free from mud. - Use extra caution when getting on and off rig during inclement weather. - Erect crane on level rock surface; check track compression when test loaded. - Check crane for level at multiple use positions. - Engineer to review ground compressive strength for planned picks where crane will be used. - Identify and protect overhead interferences including powerlines. - Lower boom to 45 degrees and protect from wind as possible during high winds or severe thunderstorms. - Verify top wind speeds crane is allowed to operate in by manufacturer. - Work team to have daily safe card meeting. - Test load-Only personnel involved in testing in immediate area!
+- Keep all unnecessary personnel out of the assembly area. - No one is to be underneath a suspended load. - Operator to barricade swing radius of crane. - Repeatedly sound horn if load becomes unstable. - No manual lifting over 50 pounds per person. - Warm up muscles before driving drift pins. - Perform morning Stretch Don't Strain routine. - Keep stair treads and work boots free from mud. - Use extra caution when getting on and off rig during inclement weather. - Erect crane on level rock surface; check track compression when test loaded. - Check crane for level at multiple use positions. - Engineer to review ground compressive strength for planned picks where crane will be used. - Identify and protect overhead interferences including powerlines. - Lower boom to 45 degrees and protect from wind as possible during high winds or severe thunderstorms. - Verify top wind speeds crane is allowed to operate in by manufacturer. - Work team to have daily safe card meeting. - Test load-Only personnel involved in testing in immediate area!
 All other spectators are removed from immediate area.

-Crane use
+Crane Use

 - Competent Person to assess piece weights and assembly sequence prior to lifts.
-This activity is to be supported by the Site Engineer. - No employees are required to work beneath a suspended load. - Connectors may momentarily be under suspended loads in certain conditions. - Operator shall sound horn before swinging loads overpeople. - Complete and submit a Critical Lift Plan for any picks in excess of 75% rated capacity of crane/stick configuration, or if the lift will be a multiple crane lift. - All rigging inspected and sized by a qualified rigger, IW.
-Rigger responsible for load balance, wind condition assessments, all elements erecting lift. - Specialty rigging, i.e. spreaders and multi-choker assemblies to have capacity tags. - Tag/remove damaged or worn rigging. - Use mechanical equipment to move rigging as much as possible. - Use qualified crane Operator. - Inspect crane daily and fill out daily ticket book.
-Operator is the competent person to inspect crane prior toshift and is fully authorized to stop work for equipment safety deficiencies.
+This activity is to be supported by the Site Engineer. - No employees are required to work beneath a suspended load. - Connectors may momentarily be under suspended loads in certain conditions. - Operator shall sound horn before swinging loads over people. - Complete and submit a Critical Lift Plan for any picks in excess of 75% rated capacity of crane/ stick configuration, or if the lift will be a multiple crane lift.